-For more about obtaining and installing extensions, see Chapter 14 Customizing LibreOffice.
+For more about obtaining and installing extensions, see Chapter 14, Customizing LibreOffice.

 Writing macros without the recorder

 The examples covered in this chapter are created using the macro recorder and the dispatcher.
 You can also write macros that directly access the objects that comprise LibreOffice if you are confident in writing computer code.
 In other words, you can create a macro that directly manipulates a document.